 How to Avoid More Breakouts with Coconut Oil

-You might get into trouble like having more breakouts than usual after using unrefined coconut oil for acne.
-This mostly happens to those who only apply coconut oil to their skin.
+You might experience more breakouts than usual after using unrefined coconut oil for acne.
+This mostly happens to those who only apply coconut oil to the skin.
 Their skin could have already buried loads of toxins underneath over time.
 Coconut oil, when applied to skin, may draw toxins up to the surface and lead to more breakouts.

 How to prevent that from happening?

 I always suggest to get a coconut oil that you can both consume and use on skin.
 Eating coconut oil can help stimulate bowel movement.
 When your bowels move regularly like twice every day, less toxic waste will stay in your gut.
 This means that your body will funnel less toxins to your skin for purging.

 Less toxins stored in your skin will trigger less breakouts.
-That explains why you can treat some acne cases by simply relieving constipation.
+That explains why you can treat some acne cases via constipation relief.